IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://dgrayman.fandom.com/wiki/Allen_Walker" target="_blank">Allen Walker</a>

->This is right at the time when the young Shotaro Ishinomori-sensei and gekiga such as ''Kyojin no Hoshi'' and ''Ashita no Joe'' are coming out, so it must be difficult for him [Osamu Tezuka] to be the reigning champion.
+>“This is right at the time when the young Shotaro Ishinomori-sensei and gekiga such as ''Kyojin no Hoshi'' and ''Ashita no Joe'' are coming out, so it must be difficult for him [Osamu Tezuka] to be the reigning champion.
 That's what I thought at the time.
 >
 >When we were in elementary school, there was a feeling that those who had been in the lead for a long time would start to give in half a step to everyone else.
 But over and over again, we witness the moment when teachers come to the front lines.
 Things like ''Dororo'' are very much in tune with the times.
 So when I was in the first year of junior high school, I read all the volumes of ''Phoenix.''
 >